 Ground Engineering

-In-Situ Mass Stabilisation of pumice soils — specialist IMS ground improvement in a priority freshwater catchment at Lake Taupo.
+In-Situ Mass Stabilisation of pumice soils — specialist IMS ground improvement within close proximity of freshwater catchment at Lake Taupo.

 Location